p0sel0k/evolved.lua/README.md

 As you can see, `evolved.execute_iterator` returns a chunk, a list of entities in the chunk, and the number of entities in this chunk.
 We [already know](#chunks) how to use chunks, so we can use the chunk's methods to retrieve the components of the entities in the chunk, change them, and so on.

 > [!NOTE]
 > But I haven't mentioned one important thing yet: [structural changes](#structural-changes) are not allowed during any iteration over chunks.
 This means that you cannot insert or remove fragments from entities while iterating.
 Also, you cannot destroy or spawn entities because this will cause structural changes too.
 This is done to avoid inconsistencies in the iteration process.
-If we allow structural changes here, we might skip some entities during iteration, or process the same entity multiple times.
+If we allowed structural changes here, we might skip some entities during iteration, or process the same entity multiple times.
 The [debug mode](#debug-mode) can catch this kind of error.

 #### Deferred Operations